-- Work, training, social and recreational opportunities for people with learning disabilities. - Practical and emotional support for victims of domestic violence. - Social, recreational and educational activities for children and young people. - Community development activities.
+- Work, training, social and recreational opportunities for people with learning disabilities to enable them to play their part in the community. - Practical and emotional support for victims of domestic violence and abuse to enable them to live safely. - Social, recreational and educational activities for children and young people aged 8 to 19 to enable them to make a positive transition from childhood to adulthood. - Community engagement and development activities, such as volunteer opportunities and events, to nurture community spirit in our neighbourhoods.